Wilms Tumor and Other Childhood Kidney Tumors Library

-Having certain genetic syndromes or other conditions can increase the risk of Wilms tumor.
+Having certain genetic syndromes, other conditions, or environmental exposures can increase the risk of Wilms tumor.

 Anything that increases the risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk to your child's doctor if you think your child may be at risk.

 Wilms tumor may be part of a genetic syndrome that affects growth or development.
 A genetic syndrome is a set of signs and symptoms or conditions that occur together and is caused by certain changes in the genes.
-Certain conditions can also increase a child's risk of developing Wilms tumor.
-These and other genetic syndromes and conditions have been linked to Wilms tumor:
+Certain conditions or environmental exposures can also increase a child's risk of developing Wilms tumor.
+The following have been linked to Wilms tumor:

-- WAGR syndrome (Wilms tumor, aniridia, abnormal genitourinary system, and mental retardation).
+- WAGR syndrome (Wilms tumor, aniridia, abnormal genitourinary system, and mental disability).

 - Denys-Drash syndrome (abnormal genitourinary system).

 - Frasier syndrome (abnormal genitourinary system).

 - Beckwith-Wiedemann syndrome (abnormally large growth of one or more body parts, large tongue, umbilical hernia at birth, and abnormal genitourinary system).

 - A family history of Wilms tumor.